JorjaFox/website/_posts-old-blog/2015-07-29-csi-finale-day-one.md

 https://twitter.com/zuiker/status/626435152508399616

 Officially official.
 The title is Immortality.
 Perhaps it's in reference to leaving a legacy behind.
 We are all immortal in memories.
-Only time will tell how immortal <em>CSI</em> is.
+Only time will tell how immortal _CSI_ is.

 Here's the first shot of the finale: